 It’s Sunday!
-Time to kick back, relax, and take a moment to think about animals…really.
+Time to kick back, relax, and enjoy a poetry reading by me.

 If you have been following me for a while you most likely know that I am always trying new things such as photography, editing, poetry and now the newest…making videos/reading aloud.
 With these new things I still always have animal advocacy in mind.
 I’m sure I have a lot to learn yet but through some online research about poetry I found that it is important to read it aloud.
 The following was taken from dummies.com.